 It is a loan solely used to refurbish a property.

 A property Refurbishment loan also known as a refurbishment mortgage, is typically used by property investors and property developers aiming to upgrade residential and commercial properties.
-It is a loan solely used to refurbish a property.
+It is a loan solely used to finance property refurbishment.

 The property could be an existing property which you want to do works on, or an auction purchase where the refurbishment would add value to the property.